juanmedeot/data-warehouse-yelp-reviews/datasets/datasets.md

 *Photos dataset was not included in this project.

 ### Extract files
-The .zip file contains dataset documentation and 1 TAR file.·· In windows, to extract the TAR file, open Comand Prompt and use `tar -xvf yelp_dataset.tar`··
+The .zip file contains dataset documentation and 1 TAR file.
+In windows, to extract the TAR file, open Comand Prompt and use `tar -xvf yelp_dataset.tar`
 Files:
 - Dataset_User_Agreement.pdf
 - yelp_academic_dataset_business.json